 This course presents crime scene and laboratory applications of forensic serology.
 Techniques of sampling, comparison, and individualization of biological evidence will be utilized.
-The theory and practice of microscopic, biological, immunological, and chemical analysis will be applied to the examination of blood, seminal fluid, saliva, and other biological materials of forensic interest.
-Prerequisites: BIO 121 and CHE 212.
-Fall
+The theory and practice of microscopic,

 FSC 307.
 Forensic Pattern Interpretation

 This course is designed to explore three important subject areas of forensic pattern interpretation: fingerprints, bloodstain patterns, and impression/tool mark evidence.
 Course lectures will be supported by experiential activities such as developing and analyzing latent prints, creating and interpreting bloodstain patterns, and using the comparison microscope to analyze fired bullets and shell casings.
 Prerequisites: FSC 105 or FSC 106.
 (Fall of even numbered years; beginning fall/2022)